 Amended and approved by the 1st College General Meeting on November 21, 2013, School Year 102.

+Amended and approved by the 3rd College General Meeting on February 21, 2023, School Year 112.

 This set of regulations is specifically issued to set guidelines for issuance of subsidies to students and graduates (within two years after graduation) of the College of Social Sciences (CSS) having papers published in journals in order to enhance the academic research performances of the CSS.